 In 1954, C. Walton Lillehei and F. John Lewis performed the world's first successful open-heart surgery using cross-circulation at the University of Minnesota.

-In 1955, Richard DeWall and Lillehei developed the bubble oxygenator at the University of Minnesota, which set the stage for modern heart-lung machines.
+In 1955, Richard DeWall and Lillehei developed the bubble oxygenator, setting the stage for modern heart-lung machines.

-In 1958, Lillehei performed the first artificial heart valve implant in a human, and Earl Bakken developed the first portable pacemaker, introduced into practice by Lillehei.
+In 1958, Lillehei performed the first artificial heart valve implant in a human.
+Also in 1958, Earl Bakken, co-founder of Medtronic, Inc., developed the first portable pacemaker, introduced into practice by Lillehei.

-The Golden Gophers baseball team won a NCAA championship in 1964.
+The Golden Gophers baseball team last won an NCAA championship in 1964.

 In 1968, the University of Minnesota performed a bone marrow transplant.